GRAINS-Wheat futures rally on war concerns; soy jumps on US heat wave

 By Tom Polansek

-CHICAGO, Aug 18 (Reuters) - Chicago Board of Trade wheat futures rose 3% on Friday as a drone attack on Moscow and a reported Ukrainian sea strike near Crimea revived concerns over war disruptions to Black Sea grain exports, analysts said.
+CHICAGO, Aug 18 (Reuters) - Chicago Board of Trade wheat futures jumped nearly 4% on Friday as a drone attack on Moscow revived concerns over the risk of war disruptions to Black Sea grain exports, analysts said.

-Soybean futures advanced for a third session to reach a July high as a dry, warm weather forecast for the U.S. Midwest fueled worries about crop stress.
-Corn also traded higher.
+Soybean futures advanced for a third session to reach a July high as a hot, dry U.S. weather forecast fuelled worries about crop stress.
+Corn futures also finished higher.

-A Ukrainian drone damaged a building in central Moscow on Friday, Russian officials said, while on Thursday two Russian war ships repelled a Ukrainian attack with an unmanned boat , the Russian defence ministry said.
+Grain traders have been nervous that escalating tensions between Russia and Ukraine could disrupt Black Sea crop shipments since Moscow quit the U.N.-backed export deal for Ukraine in July.
+Both countries are major grain exporters.

-Grain traders have been nervous that escalating tensions between Russia and Ukraine could disrupt Black Sea crop shipments since Moscow quit the U.N.-backed deal for Ukraine to export grain in July.
+On Friday, a Ukrainian drone smashed into a building in central Moscow after Russian air defenses shot it down, Russian officials said.

 "Wheat-wise, we got a little bit overdone to the downside," said Matt Wiegand, commodity broker for FuturesOne.